yugmani/uda-landing-page/README.md

 ## Credits

-- Some photographs:good:👍 are taken from [Randomuser.com](https://randomuser.me/)
+- Some photographs👍 are taken from [Randomuser.com](https://randomuser.me/)
 - I appreciate :heart:creative and beautiful reviews/comments by all reviewers of _Udacity, Nanodegree Front-End Web Developer_:star:.

+## About uda-landing-page

+uda-landing-page is maintained and funded by Yug Gurung.
+The names and logos for uda-landing-page are trademarks of _uda-landing-page_.

+I love developing/designing websites!
+See my other projects or hire me to design, develop, and grow your product:fireworks:.